-After you park, buy your entrance ticket ($75 pesos as described above), use the restroom, then head down the main path.
+After you park, buy your entrance ticket, use the restroom, then head down the main path.
 There is only one other restroom onsite and it’s pretty close to the entrance as well.

 BUT FIRST, pull out your phone and take a photo of the trail map!
 This area has nice walkways, but it’s a vast complex and is somewhat easy to get a little lost in.
 The signs aren’t really that clear, especially for the medium path.
 Having this map handy (on your cell phone) is perfect to make sure you see everything.